 - collect this data as it is necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise);

 - will share the information we receive with relevant personnel within company, i.e. those responsible for the IT aspect of the business and third-party service providers responsible for our website maintenance;

 - collect this information automatically when you use our website.
 If you do not wish for this information to be collected, please do not use our website.

-You may give us your Identity, Contact and Background data (which may include sensitive data) by filling in forms on our website, by corresponding with us by post, phone or email and in face to face meetings.
+Prospective Clients: you may give us your Identity, Contact and Background data (which may include sensitive data or criminal offence data) by filling in forms on our website, by corresponding with us by post, phone or email and in face to face meetings.
 This includes personal data you provide when you enquire about our legal services.
 We will:

 - obtain this information from you;